 The Lustgarten Equity, Accessibility, and Diversity (LEAD) Project

-The Lustgarten Equity, Accessibility, and Diversity (LEAD) Project was created to increase the recruitment and retention of underrepresented groups in pancreatic cancer clinical trials.
+Pancreatic cancer does not impact all populations equally – significant differences are evidenced in incidence rates and disparities in outcome across racial, ethnic, and socioeconomic groups.
+The Lustgarten Equity, Accessibility, and Diversity (LEAD) Project was created to address these discrepancies by increasing the recruitment and retention of underrepresented groups in pancreatic cancer clinical trials.
 The supported projects are designed to identify and address barriers to participation and develop and implement specific tools to expand community outreach, patient education, and/or clinical recruitment staff.

 - Applications must be submitted through ProposalCentral by February 2, 2024

 - Applicants selected for funding will be notified by June, with the earliest anticipated start in July.

 - Read the complete RFA Details for more information.

 Karyn Goodman, MD, MS, Vice Chair of Radiation Oncology and Associate Director of Clinical Research at Tisch Cancer Institute, Icahn School of Medicine at Mount Sinai.
 Goodman was awarded for her study entitled “Navigating Pancreatic Cancer Multidisciplinary Care to Address Cultural and Language Barriers to Clinical Trial Enrollment among Mandarin and Spanish Speaking Patients with Pancreatic Cancer.”

 Rebecca Snyder, MD, MPH, Associate Professor in the Departments of Surgical Oncology and Health Services Research at The University of Texas MD Anderson Cancer Center.
 Synder was awarded for her study entitled “IMPACT Diversity: An Integrated Multi-level Plan to Address Clinical Trial Diversity.”